16000psi/djisco/README.md

 Djisco is still in development.
 Here is a roadmap of features that I intend to implement, in approximate priority order.

-- Account creation, allow users to add each other as "friends"
+- Allow users to add each other as "friends"
 - Allow users to invite each other to events
 - A volunteering system, where organisers can request specific jobs for a given event (e.g. bar / door work for the event) and attendees can commit to fulfilling those roles
 - A ticketing system for events